Skip to content

 Gonorrhea

 Gonorrhea is a common STD, especially among teens and people in their 20s.
-Sometimes called “the clap” or “the drip.”
+It is sometimes called “the clap” or “the drip.”
 Gonorrhea may not show symptoms.
 Left untreated, it can cause infertility and pain in both women and men.
 Once diagnosed, it is easily cured with antibiotics.

 Click on a question below to learn more about gonorrhea.